gylych207/What-cha-Think/README.md

 #### MVP

 - Home page with clickable icons that route to each respective feed.
-- Get and post sports, film and television reviews from Airtable.
+- Get and post film reviews from Airtable.
 - Use forms to create reviews and update Airtable.
 - Delete posts from the feed and airtable.

 #### PostMVP

 - Collaborate with a UX student to make the UI more attractive/user-friendly.
+- Get and post TV and sports reviews in separate routed icon links.
 - Add a search bar to each review page to find reviews via keywords in the title.

 ## Project Schedule